Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Experiments

 As illustrated in Table~\ref{tab:ablation}, model ``D'' obtains an inferior FID result compared with the full model ``A''.
 Besides, from the visual comparison in Fig.~\ref{fig:abl_vis}, it is observed that model ``D'' tends to generate blurry content, while model ``A'' produces sharper structures and fine-grained details.
 All these observations prove the effectiveness of this design.

 \textbf{Continuous sampling.} Our approach may use the estimated variance to perform continuous sampling.
 Table~\ref{tab:ablation} indicates that FID decreases by nearly 0.1 when continuous sampling (model "E") is not involved.
 Also, it is observed that our full model leads to more visually consistent content.
 For example, box structures are well restored according to the visible pixels in Fig.~\ref{fig:abl_vis}.
 Thus, continuous sampling brings higher fidelity to our results.
 As shown in Fig.~\ref{fig:diversity}, our model also supports the pluralistic generation, particularly in the hole's center.
 However, when the mean term is estimated with low uncertainty or the iteration number is constrained, the differences in results are not always instantly obvious.
+A detailed analysis of fidelity-diversity trade-off is further provided in the supplementary file.

 \textbf{Uncertainty-guided attention.} To fully exploit distant context, we add attention blocks to our framework.
 We first compare using attention at $32 \times 32$, $16 \times 16$ (model ``A'') and only at $16 \times 16$ (model ``G'').
 We discover a 0.28 FID drop in model ``G'' from the quantitative comparison in Table~\ref{tab:ablation}, demonstrating the significance of long-range interaction in large-hole image inpainting.